The weak neutral Fe fluorescence line and long-term X-ray evolution of the Compton-thick AGN in NGC 7674: Discussion

-We note, however, that the SFR$_{\rm IR}$ is certainly large.
+We note, however, that the estimated value of SFR$_{\rm IR}$ is itself large.
 For example, it is about 10\,times above the SFR of the prototypical starburst galaxy M82 \citep[e.g. ][]{telesco80}.
 Such high star formation is likely to power extended ionised gas emission, and we will return to possible implications of this in Section\,\ref{sec:ionised}.